SFULibrary/islandora_datastream_crud/README.md

 * `--collection`: Lets you specify a collection PID.
 * `--is_member_of`: Lets you specify relationships to another parent object PID such as a Newspaper or Book.
 * `--content_model`: Lets you specify a content model PID.
+* `--without_cmodel`: Excludes objects with a specified content model from the results.
 * `--with_dsid`: Lets you specify the ID of a datastream that objects must have.
 * `--without_dsid`: Lets you specify the ID of a datastream that objects must not have.
 * `--solr_query`: A raw Solr query.
 For example, `--solr_query=*:*` will retrieve all the PIDs in your repository; `--solr_query=dc.title:foo` will retrieve all the PIDs of objects that have the string 'foo' in their DC title fields; `--solr_query="RELS_EXT_isMemberOf_uri_s:info\:fedora/dailyplanet\:1"`will retrieve all newspaper issues that are part of the newspaper "dailyplanet:1".
 For a more complex query, `--solr_query="RELS_EXT_isMemberOfCollection_uri_ms:info\:fedora\/ir\:citationCollection AND dc.title:citation AND -mods_genre_ms:Article"` will return all objects in the "ir:citationCollection" collection with a title containing the word "citation" but without the genre "Article".